 For an area of interest study list, contact the advisement center or the department office.

-- Students interested in the Media Arts Studies major (or minor) should declare the Media Arts Studies pre-major under the Change Major link in MyMAP.
+Students interested in the Media Arts Studies major should declare the Media Arts Studies pre-major under the Change Major link in MyMAP.
 Declaring the Media Arts Studies pre-major does not guarantee entrance into the Media Arts Studies program, which is a limited enrollment program.
-An application is required for entrance into the program.
+An application is required for entrance into the major and minor programs.
 Students applying to the Media Arts Studies program must have completed or be enrolled in TMA 102 and TMA 187 at the time they submit their application.
 See the media arts program description for details.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:

 The University Core, consisting of requirements in general and religious education.